 5. Excess Electricity

 This is simple, but something that you can save money on each month.
 Turn off your lights when you’re not using them.
 Unplug things you rarely use.
 Ex.
-Treadmill, printers, and fax machines.
+Treadmill, printers, and toasters.
 It all adds up and it all compounds if you put that money into savings.

 Pay attention to your power bills if you notice a spike in your bill take the time to make sure your house is adequately insulated.
 If you can afford it, consider installing quality windows or doors.